 As he picked up his hand unit, he checked everything once more, then focused his mind on the coordinates for fifty years ahead.
 It was odd, but the timetron landed him within seconds of the coordinates he entered.
 It had never done that before.
 Must have been the power source so close.
 He brushed Elizabeth’s lips with his own.
 Her eyes flickered open.
 She smiled at him.
 He was smiling back.
 At least that part of this fool’s enterprise was working.

-Just a few years into the 21st century, a small ion retainer on the door fizzled and sputtered.
+Some years into the 21st century, a small ion retainer on the door fizzled and sputtered.
 The rest of the card flared up and died as quickly.
 A minute later, the door creaked open.

 It wasn’t that Dean Parker was unintelligent.
 He did have brains.
 Even his older sister, Robin, admitted that.
 Dean’s problem was that he didn’t use them.